haryoa/COPAL-ID/README.md

 ## Data

-Our data can be downloaded on [Huggingface](https://huggingface.co/datasets/haryoaw/COPAL) or you can just clone this repository and get the content of `/data`.
+Our data can be downloaded on [Hugging Face](https://huggingface.co/datasets/haryoaw/COPAL) or you can just clone this repository and get the content of `/data`.

 1. `test_copal.csv` contains COPAL-ID
 2. `test_copal_colloquial.csv` contains the colloquial version of COPAL-ID